All guides

 For Math sections, consider these time guidelines:

-Once your pacing is on point, take advantage of tools like ChatSAT to enhance your preparation.
-ChatSAT’s AI Study Director uses your performance data to create a customized study plan, ensuring steady progress without overwhelming you.
+Once your pacing is on point, take advantage of tools like Pursu to enhance your preparation.
+Pursu’s AI Study Director uses your performance data to create a customized study plan, ensuring steady progress without overwhelming you.

 Key features include: